kevinhillinger/servicefabric-logging-elasticsearch/readme.md

 * Logs all HTTP requests (any verb) including the request/response payload
 * Logs exceptions occuring in _any_ controller
 * Centralizes the hook into handling exceptions and setting the appropriate status code: 403, 404, 500, etc.

+> Credit to [Nicholas Blumhardt's](https://nblumhardt.com/) [post for Seq](http://blog.getseq.net/smart-logging-middleware-for-asp-net-core/) on the Middleware groundwork it laid for me.